CLRKSTVEN/Campus-Helpdesk-Bot-System/README.md

 A console-based assistant that triages campus support tickets, demonstrates behavioural design patterns, and produces tailored responses for each office.
 The bot now centralises topic knowledge, includes library support, and offers an inline help command so users can discover keywords quickly.

 ## Project Overview

 - Accepts free-text requests from students or staff and turns them into routed tickets.
 - Filters spam, infers urgency, classifies the topic, assigns the owning office, and generates a contextual reply.
 - Notifies subscribed offices (Observer pattern) whenever a valid ticket is created.
 - Provides `help` and `exit` commands directly in the console for faster onboarding.

-## Key Improvements
-- Introduced `SupportTopic` enum to keep keywords, owning offices, and strategies in one place.
-This removes duplicated switch statements and makes it easy to grow the catalogue.
-- Added dedicated strategies for General and Library support, plus richer priority heuristics.
-- Extended the observer list with the Library Services office and exposed a `help` command that prints sample keywords for every topic.
-- Updated UML (`campus-helpdesk-class-diagram.puml`) to reflect the refined architecture, including the topic catalogue.

 ## Architecture at a Glance

 - **Chain of Responsibility (`src/com/campushelpdesk/chain`)**
   `SpamFilterHandler` -> `PriorityHandler` -> `TriageHandler` -> `AssignmentHandler` -> `SupportHandler`.
 Each handler performs one responsibility and can short-circuit the flow.
 - **Support Catalogue (`SupportTopic`)**